MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 ### Prerequisite
 To perform the administration operations in the admin cmdlets, you'll need the following:

-* A paid PowerApps Plan 2 license or a PowerApps Plan 2 trial license.
-You can sign-up for a 30-day trial license at [http://web.powerapps.com/trial](http://web.powerapps.com/trial).
-Trial licenses can be renewed if they've expired.
+- Office 365 Global admins or Azure Active Directory Global admins no longer require a P2 license for administrative access to the PowerApps admin PowerShell cmdlets.
+However, these administrators need to sign in to the [PowerApps Admin Center](https://admin.powerapps.com) at least once before using the PowerShell cmdlets.
+If this is not done, the cmdlets will fail with an authorization error.

-* [Office 365 Global Administrator](https://support.office.com/article/assign-admin-roles-in-office-365-for-business-eac4d046-1afd-4f1a-85fc-8219c79e1504) or [Azure Active Directory Global Administrator](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles-azure-portal) permissions if you need to search through another user’s resources.
+- [Office 365 Global Administrator](https://support.office.com/article/assign-admin-roles-in-office-365-for-business-eac4d046-1afd-4f1a-85fc-8219c79e1504) or [Azure Active Directory Global Administrator](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles-azure-portal) permissions if you need to search through another user’s resources.
 (Note that Environment Admins only have access to those environments and environment resources for which they have permissions.)

 ### Cmdlet list - Admin Cmdlets